openpowerwtf/OpenROAD-Tests/readme.md

 <br>

 * units should eventually be built with at least one extra level of hierarchy to control layout and timing
+* yosys creates a modified instance name for blackboxes instantiated with parameter overrides, so macro.cfg instance name won't match; this should be avoided anyway - the blackbox should be the lowest level common denominator (a specific array instance) rather than a parent macro